lschierer/RUT/packages/luke/20060118/mccain-feingold-and-the-supreme-court.md

 ---

-title: McCain-Feingold and the Supreme Court
+title: "McCain-Feingold and the Supreme Court"
 date: 2006-01-18 19:00:27
 tags:
   -  politics-law